 Details about your home that you submit during your offer application are also taken into account.
 Special features and upgrades, such as renovated kitchens and bathrooms, can make a difference.
 Opendoor recommends sending photos with your offer request to show these upgrades, which can help push your offer higher.

-Opendoor will present you with a preliminary offer first.
-If you accept the preliminary offer, Opendoor will conduct and inspection and deduct its estimated repair and selling costs to come up with a final offer amount.
+When you request an offer on opendoor.com, Opendoor will send you a preliminary offer within 24–48 hours.
+If you decide to move forward, Opendoor will conduct and inspection and deduct its estimated repair and selling costs to come up with a final offer amount.

-Your final offer will reflect Opendoor’s offer price minus its service fee (5%), variable repair cost deductions, and standard seller closing costs (usually about 1%).
-For example, Bradley Carpenter, who sold his house to Opendoor in 2022 for $230,000 was charged a $11,500 service fee, $7,000 in repair costs, and standard closing costs (a little less than 1%) assessed by the title company.
+Your final offer will reflect Opendoor’s offer price minus its service fee (5%), repair deductions (amount varies), and standard seller closing costs (usually about 1%).

 Example Opendoor offer